ISISComputingGroup/ibex_developers_manual/IOC-Utilities.md

 ### Pausing an IOC at startup

-You can pause an IOC at startup in the st.cmd using msgBox.
+You can pause an IOC at startup in the st.cmd using `msgBox`.
 This is imported in `IOC_NAME_registerRecordDeviceDriver pdbbase` so must come after that line.
 Usage: `msgBox "title" "text"` Which will bring up a message box at the point in your startup that it is placed and pause the boot until you click the button.

 This could be useful if you want to run a debugger on the IOC, which you attach whilst the IOC boot is paused.